 Matt Soar points out a good one: the O'Hare airport sign is set in the typeface Chicago: There's a scene early on in the movie Meet the Fockers where Ben Stiller and his bride-to-be fly off to see her parents.
 The establishing shot (above) cleverly reminds us exactly which city they're leaving.
 Which brings us to the big, helpful sign: first, it was clearly comped in during post-production; and, second, it's typeset in, wait for it, Chicago.
 Now there's inspired design for you.
 Chicago - the font, not the city - was designed in 1983 as a system font for the Apple Macintosh by Susan Kare.
 Its design has absolutely nothing to do with the city of the same name.
 In fact, according to Kare herself, the set of fonts she designed for Apple "were named after Philadelphia suburbs", until management decided otherwise.
 The moral, as ever, is: don't select type based on its name.
 [Google]

-Surabaya, Indonesia (and more recently, Bremen, Germany)-based designer of the decorative caps typeface Flowery Font (2014) and the needlecraft font Aska (2016).
+Surabaya, Indonesia (and more recently, Bremen and then Berlin, Germany)-based designer of the decorative caps typeface Flowery Font (2014) and the needlecraft font Aska (2016).
 Earlier, she made the typographic poster Tribute to Bjork (2012).

 During her graphic design studies, Chloé Marchand (Paris) designed a poster in 2012 for the exhibition of Bart Van der Leck, an artist of the Modern De Stijl Movement (1910-1930), at the Museum of Modern Art in Paris.